shalomb/unmarked/README.md

 ctrl + alt + cmd - y : ~/.bin/unmarked mark y
 ctrl + alt + cmd - z : ~/.bin/unmarked mark z
 ```
-You can press `ctrl-alt-cmd-t` when over a wezterm window to give it the mark
+You are free to use any letter now to mark (and jump between) windows.

+Let's say you use wezterm a lot in your workflow and want to mark it - you
-`t`, press `ctrl-alt-cmd-f` when over a firefox window to mark it with `f`,
+would press `ctrl-alt-cmd-t` to mark it with the letter `t`. (`t` being
-etc, etc.

-At any point later, press `ctrl-alt-t` to raise/focus the wezterm
-terminal, press `ctrl-alt-f` to focus firefox, etc.
+a mnemonic for terminal - but you would choose any letter of your liking).

+Now, let's say you've switched windows and are doing something else and want
+to move back to the wezterm window quickly - simply press `ctrl-alt-t`.
+Voila!

 No need to `alt-tab` or reach for the mouse - Win! 🏆

 **why? 💡**
 ---

-My workflow usually involves making some code edits in neovim in wezterm,
+Most developers' workflow usually involves making some code edits in the
-switching to firefox to test, moving to jira to making some comments, moving
+terminal, switching to a browser to test, moving to some custom app to making
-to teams to make an annoucement, moving back to neovim, etc. `alt-tabbing` my
+some comments, moving to slack to make an announcement, moving back to the
+terminal to pick up coding work, etc.

-way through these is a tad bit tedious.
+`alt-tabbing` your way through many open windows is a tad bit tedious that the

-My working set is usually 2-3 windows - and I want these to be quick to summon at the
-speed of thought.
-With unmarked, simply pressing `ctrl-alt-<mnemonic>` is enough to get me back
-into the app and back on track.
+tab key starts to develop a shine.
+For the few windows that make up the
+current context, it should be super quick to switch to/between them and hence
+the `ctrl-alt-<mnemonic>` to keep you in flow state.

 **Building 🛠️**
 ---